dojo/docs/dojox/calendar.rst

 The dateInterval property defines the interval (day, week, month) and dateIntervalSteps the number of intervals.

-So, depending of these dateInterval values, if ‘n’ is the dateIntervalSteps value, the time range will be:
+So, depending on the value of dateInterval, if ‘n’ is the dateIntervalSteps value, the time range will be:
   * **"day"** - n days from the reference date,
   * **"week"** - n week from the first day of week that contains the reference date,
   * **"month"** - n months from the first day of the month that contains the reference date.